Posts

 Nessie

-Similar to the Elron, the Seemonster from Posch Performance is not quite sure what to do with the changed steering angle.
-The maximum torque remains the same and the peak power increases by one horsepower.
-While the Nessie was way ahead in level 1 with 4300 revs in the range, the available rev range in level three goes a bit to the diving station and is in the upper midfield with 3700 revs.
+Like the Elron, the sea monster from Posch Performance is not quite sure what to do with the changed control angles.
+Maximum torque remains the same and peak power increases by one horsepower.
+While the Nessie was still way ahead in level 1 with 4300 rpm in terms of bandwidth, the available speed range in level three is a bit on the dip station and is in the upper midfield with 3700 rpm.

 Racing Resi